-- 5.5.1 First-place ties shall be decided in the following manner: - 5.5.1.1 Of the teams tied for first place, the team with the fewest number of 10x scores shall be declared the winner. - 5.5.1.2 If a playoff is not feasible, the matching of scorecards is recommended.
+- 5.4.4.2 Returned score lower than actual score or no score returned the athlete or unified team will record a 10X for the hole(s) where the returned score is lower than the actual score. - 5.5 Ties - 5.5.1 First-place ties shall be decided in the following manner: - 5.5.1.1 Of the teams tied for first place, the team with the fewest number of 10x scores shall be declared the winner. - 5.5.1.2 If a playoff is not feasible, the matching of scorecards is recommended.
 There are many options for matching cards, which can be found in the USGA and R & A Rules of Golf under Appendix I Part C: Conditions of Competition How to Decide Ties.
-Please note that the tie -breaking method must be stated in the Conditions of Competition prior to the start of the tournament. - 5.5.2 All other ties shall remain as ties and both teams should be presented with the same award. - 5.6 Stipulated Round - 5.6.1 A stipulated round shall be nine holes. - 5.6.2 At the discretion of the Tournament Committee, a championship may be contested over one, two, three or four rounds. - 5.7 Tournament Venue Selection - 5.7.1 The selection of the golf course shall be at the discretion of the Tournament Committee. - 5.7.2 The Committee should consider the degree of difficulty and its impact on the conduct of the tournament. - 5.8 Golf Course Setup - 5.8.1 The golf course shall be set up at the discretion of the Tournament Committee.
-They are encouraged to provide alternate teeing ground locations on each hole for the Special Olympics players using the following guidelines: - 5.8.1.1 Avoid any shots that require the golfer to carry a distance of greater than 47 meters (50 yards) over hazards or other obstacles, anywhere on the golf course. - 5.8.1.2 Create holes that do not exceed following measurements: - 5.8.1.2.1 Par 3:137 meters (150 yards) - 5.8.1.2.2 Par 4:320 meters (350 yards) - 5.8.1.2.3 Par 5:434 meters (475 yards) - 5.8.2 The Tournament Committee is authorized to designate teeing grounds for the competition that are not consistent with the recommended restrictions for the length of holes and for forced carries to provide the fairest challenge and the best possible experience for all of the competitors.

-5.9 Registration and Divisioning
+Please note that the tie-breaking method must be stated in the Conditions of Competition prior to the start of the tournament. - 5.5.2 All other ties shall remain as ties and both teams should be presented with the same award. - 5.6 Stipulated Round - 5.6.1 A stipulated round shall be nine holes. - 5.6.2 At the discretion of the Tournament Committee, a championship may be contested over one, two, three or four rounds. - 5.7 Tournament Venue Selection - 5.7.1 The selection of the golf course shall be at the discretion of the Tournament Committee. - 5.7.2 The Committee should consider the degree of difficulty and its impact on the conduct of the tournament. - 5.8 Golf Course Setup - 5.8.1 The golf course shall be set up at the discretion of the Tournament Committee.
+They are encouraged to provide alternate teeing ground locations on each hole for the Special Olympics golfers using the following guidelines: - 5.8.1.1 Avoid any shots that require the golfer to carry a distance of greater than 47 meters (50 yards) over hazards or other obstacles, anywhere on the golf course. - 5.8.1.2 Create holes that do not exceed following measurements: - 5.8.1.2.1 Par 3:137 meters (150 yards) - 5.8.1.2.2 Par 4:320 meters (350 yards) - 5.8.1.2.3 Par 5:434 meters (475 yards) - 5.8.2 The Tournament Committee is authorized to designate teeing grounds for the competition that are not consistent with the recommended restrictions for the length of holes and for forced carries to provide the fairest challenge and the best possible experience for all of the competitors. - 5.9 Registration and Divisioning - 5.9.1 Each team shall register by submitting the most recent six scores under this format. - 5.9.1.1 For local/area events, especially early in the golf season, the Tournament Committee can determine the minimum number of scorecards needed for initial registration.

-- 5.9.1 Each team shall register by submitting the most recent six scores under this format. - 5.9.1.1 For local/area events, especially early in the golf season, the Tournament Committee can determine the minimum number of scorecards needed for initial registration. - 5.9.1.2 For National, Regional and World Games, the minimum number of scorecards to be submitted for initial registration is 6. - 5.9.2 The scores must be accompanied by the par, course and slope rating for the course for each score. - 5.9.3 All scores must be verified by signature of the Golf Professional, Club Secretary or Golf Association Director. - 5.9.4 If a classification round cannot be played, the Tournament Committee may use these scores to establish divisions for tournament play. - 5.9.5 In cases that allow for classification rounds, the Tournament Committee shall have the discretion of finalizing divisions based on information available to them.
+- 5.9.1.2 For National, Regional and World Games, the minimum number of scorecards to be submitted for initial registration is 6. - 5.9.2 The scores must be accompanied by the par, course and slope rating for the course for each score. - 5.9.3 All scores must be verified by signature of the Golf Professional, Club Secretary or Golf Association Director. - 5.9.4 If a classification round cannot be played, the Tournament Committee may use these scores to establish divisions for tournament play. - 5.9.5 In cases that allow for classification rounds, the Tournament Committee shall have the discretion of finalizing divisions based on information available to them.